Manuel de Falla: Argentina

 Falla continued work on Atlántida after moving to Argentina in 1939, following Francisco Franco's victory in the Spanish Civil War.
 The orchestration of the piece remained incomplete at his death and was completed posthumously by Ernesto Halffter.
 He also premiered his Suite Homenajes in Buenos Aires in November 1939.
 In 1940, he was named a Knight of the Order of King Alfonso X of Castile.
 Franco's government offered him a large pension if he would return to Spain, but he refused.

-Falla did spend some time teaching in exile.
-Among his notable pupils was composer Rosa García Ascot.
+Falla spent some time teaching whilst in exile; among his notable pupils was composer Rosa García Ascot.
 His health began to decline and he moved to a house in the mountains where he was tended by his sister María del Carmen de Falla (1882–1971).
 He died of cardiac arrest on 14 November 1946 in Alta Gracia, in the Argentine province of Córdoba, 9 days before his 70th birthday.
-He had left in writing that he wanted to be buried in the Sierras de Córdoba in Argentina.
+He had stipulated in writing that he wanted to be buried in the Sierras de Córdoba in Argentina.
 The Spanish Embassy of Francisco Franco took charge of his possessions when the family decided to bring him back to Spain.
 In 1947 his remains were brought back to Spain and entombed in Cádiz Cathedral.
 One of the lasting honors to his memory is the Manuel de Falla Chair of Music in the Faculty of Philosophy and Letters at Complutense University of Madrid.
 Manuel de Falla never married and had no children.